gve-sw/Network-Device-Interface-Health-Check/README.md

    - Note that the playbooks are stored in the `project` folder.
 No customization is required here.

 ## Installation

+1. Clone this repository with `git clone <this repo>` and navigate to the directory with `cd path/to/repo`.

-1. (Optional) Create a Python virtual environment for the project and activate it (find instructions [here](https://docs.python.org/3/tutorial/venv.html)).
+2. (Optional) Create a Python virtual environment for the project and activate it (find instructions [here](https://docs.python.org/3/tutorial/venv.html)).

-2. In the terminal, navigate to the root directory of the repository, and install the requirements with `pip install -r requirements.txt`.
+3. In the terminal, navigate to the root directory of the repository, and install the requirements with `pip install -r requirements.txt`.

-3. From the root directory, run the Python script with `python main.py`
+4. From the root directory, run the Python script with `python main.py`

 ## License